 For starters, yoga is exercise (and don’t let anyone tell you otherwise).
 And, as the Mayo Clinic notes, exercise is proven to reduce stress by increasing your endorphins, improving self-confidence, and forcing you to focus on the task on hand instead of your current anxieties.

-Yep, Dr. Sara Crystal, a Cove medical advisor and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
+Yep, Dr. Sara Crystal, Cove Medical Director and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
 Poor posture can contribute to neck pain and headaches.”
 She adds, “yoga may also help with circulation.
 A small study showed changes in cerebral blood flow after a 12-week training program in Iyengar yoga.”

 And, while not a medical journal, Migraine Buddy, a popular migraine tracking app, found that out of their users who said they used yoga for migraine relief, 39.98% thought it helped.